arielherself/espresso/README.md

 <strong>Martin Luebke</strong>, Petawawa, Canada

 They all gave the correct answers of The Count of Monte Cristo, Larry Bird, Bert, Oscar Hammerstein and fortune cookies.
 The theme is Sesame Street characters: Count von Count, Big Bird, Bert, Oscar the Grouch and Cookie Monster.

+## What lies ahead in Ukraine

+In the past week Russia launched a further barrage of rockets on Ukrainian infrastructure, as it seeks to disable the country’s power grid amid freezing winter temperatures.
+More will surely follow.
+But the strikes could also precede Russian moves on the battlefield.
+Ukraine’s top generals believe Russia is preparing [another big offensive](https://te.arielherself.xyz/ukraines-fateful-winter), possibly to begin as soon as January, that could come anywhere in the country.
+The question facing them is whether to launch a pre-emptive strike or wait to counter-attack.

+Ukraine insists that the only way to conclude the war is a complete Russian retreat, from land seized this year and from territory it has occupied since 2014, including Crimea.
+But in private officials admit to other possible outcomes, with Ukrainian military advances leading to diplomacy.
+A European official says that ideally Vladimir Putin, Russia’s president, would be persuaded that the war is unwinnable, and that prolonging it would risk even his pre-war holdings—Crimea and one-third of the eastern Donbas region—forcing him into talks.
+Yet compromise over Crimea in particular will be hard to swallow for an increasingly optimistic Ukraine.

 ----------